lukelovekin/T3A1_workbook/README.md

       - Software used to draw Sitemaps and ERDs and other charts and diagrams

 Soft Skills
-- Knowledge on Time management
+- Knowledge of Time management
-- An understanding of Project management and Development methodology proccesses like Agile or a Trello board
+- An understanding of Project management and Development methodology processes like Agile or a Trello board
 - Creativity

-The main challenge was being pretty new to all these skills and having to really figure them out as you go and it was hard to accuratle plan a project that your not really familiar with
+The main challenge was being pretty new to all these skills and having to really figure them out as you go and it was hard to accurately plan a project that your not really familiar with

-## Q6	With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

-bring up previous project

-6.0 to >5.0 pts
-HD
-Evaluates effectiveness of knowledge and skills accurately, providing examples, and providing an insightful improvement on each skill
+## Evaluate the Effectiveness of Knowledge and Skills

+Starting my terminal app project I had no prior knowledge to programming and I wasn't very handy with a computer.
+In preparation for this project, I had 3 weeks of trying to learn as much as possible to complete it.
+Starting from scratch I learnt:
+- Setting up my pc and Ubuntu terminal so I could use WSL for programming.
+- Learning Command Line Interface
+- Ruby, Data types, flow control, loops, arrays, symbols, hashes, iterators, methods blocks, classes, objects, inheritance, modules, gems, test-driven development, error handling.

+I had a lot in mind when starting this project and the week felt like a couple of days and I quickly realised I bit off more then I could chew.
+I aimed for too many features and sprinkles instead of just focusing on Minimum Viable Product.
+Taking away from this project I will better plan out MVP and aim to finish that first and as I progress with the planned date I will reconsider adding extra features to projects.
+The areas that need work (below) were mainly due to me running out of time and just simply not getting around to finishing them in time.

+Areas that were effective:
+- Software Development Plan states the purpose.
+Could have a higher level of clarity.
+- Outlined area of user interaction and experience.
+Could have been outlined at a high level
+- Control flow diagram, done at a basic level.
+Could be done at a higher level
+- Variables and variable scope declared correctly.
+Could have used more block coding and nested structures and used their own scoped variables
+- Conditional control and loops which had multiple paths to handle multiple contingencies.
+Could have used them in a more effective manner
+- Imported Ruby Gems
+- The moderate use of ruby gems.
+Could have used more gems for more extensive functions.
+- Simple functions
+- DRY code.
+Could have been more DRYer.
+- Code style and convention.
+Could have been done across all code with fewer errors
+- The application had few errors.
+Could have had less
+- Source control.
+Could have done more commits
+- Project management.
+Tools used could have been used more frequently.
+- Execution of a script.
+Only did one could have done more.
+- A very thorough walkthrough of the logic of the application, high level of thinking demonstrated

+Areas that need work:
+- Not much if at all any error handling included in this project.
+Could have simply achieved this but adding some "begins and rescues" to handling exceptions
+- Standard input and output.
+COuld have implemented in two or more sophisticated ways and demonstrated a deeper understanding.
+- Did not use command line arguments.
+Could have used at least one to demonstrate understanding.
+- The help file was too basic and only somewhat accurate.
+Could have been more detailed and accurate.
+- Tests were not implemented at all.
+Could have sacrificed some unnecessary sprinkles and made time to add tests at least 1.

 ## Q7	Explain control flow, using an example from the JavaScript programming language